Explore how your team can use Hiver.

 Once you’ve analyzed and interpreted the survey data, it’s crucial to share your findings with relevant stakeholders and implement the changes based on feedback.
 Sharing keeps everyone informed, fosters a customer-centric culture, and ensures that insights lead to actionable steps for improvement.
 Close the feedback loop with customers.

-After the summer dress feedback survey, you might hold a team meeting to discuss the findings.
+After the summer dress feedback survey, you might hold a team meeting to discuss the findings and use meeting minutes software to keep track of any decisions made for later use.
 Following the insights about fabric satisfaction and fit inconsistency, you could decide to collaborate with the design team to address fit issues while maintaining the popular fabric choice.

 Template for Sharing Findings: